UCL/Mac-Support-Resources/Intro-Presentation/PITCHME.md

 - Critical to other services <!-- .element: class="fragment" -->
 +++
 ### What are we offering for the 'big five'?
 These five services will receive full support from ISD.
-We're here today mainly to learn about how we can better support and troubleshoot these services for our users.
+Our focus is on how we can best support these services for everyone across UCL.
 +++
 ### Some Challenges
 We've had to fight some major roadblocks (DFS, eduroam, etc)